<<Previous | Story Intro | Return to Stories | Next >>

 He shuffled through the folders, looking for the photo of the bas relief of Ba'al...studied it for a moment.
 Compared what was in the photo with the description, and his drawing.
 Yep.
 That was most definitely a part of the weapon.
 From what he could tell, and Jonas would freely admit he was no 'gizmo expert', the piece just might be one of the most important components.
 Didn't that figure?

-As soon as Major Carter had returned, he'd seek her advice on just how it was possible for the weapon to work.
+As soon as Major Carter had returned, he would seek her advice on just how it was possible for the weapon to work.
 He continued to work meticulously on each section, drawing carefully, following the text exactly.
 It certainly didn't look like much to him.
 Didn't look like a weapon at all.
 He had yet to learn that the most innocuous looking devices could be the most deadly.

 A A A A A A